steveokard/little-city-a-new-beginning/chapter1.md

 "Sector 23?"
 Zenon turns his head to Mia.
 "That's one of our most popular regions.
 What could be wrong?"

 "It's Little City," Mia replies.
-"Located on Planet 23.5 in the Wellwood region.
+"Located on Planet 23.5 in the Wellwood region."

+Zenon faces Mia, having her full attention.
+"You've been catching up.
+What about it?"

+"The city is running out of resources."
+Mia opens up a hologram of the city, "they need a new mayor."

+"How advanced is that planet?"

+"They're on the verge of exploiting of renewable energy resources, sir."

+"Computer," Zenon looks slightly at the cieling.
+"Remind me to boost that planet's resources."
+He puts his hands into his pockets and back down at Mia, "thanks, Mia.
+You can go."
+Mia walks back to her office.
+"Computer, patch me threw to Little City, Wellwood.
+Planet 23.5."